Elements-Agency/benjaminjyoung/content/artwork/frys-tree/index.md

 There's a sense of tranquility and solitude in this scene, as the tree stands alone in the quiet moments of transition between day and night.
 The painting style is detailed with a focus on texture, as seen in the strokes that define the tree's bark and leaves.

+## Inspiration ##

-The tree it's self is the lone tree that stands around a hiking trail bend at Fry Family Park, close to near my home.
+The tree it's self is the lone tree that stands around a hiking trail bend at [Fry Family Park](https://starkparks.com/parks/fry-family-park/), close to near my home.

+## Process ##

+This painting took way longer than I wanted it too.
+It took many layers to get the right color and value.
+I had to mix in gouche with the watercolors to sometimes get the opaque I desired.
+I began to tire of working on it, so the progress stretched out.
+By the time I decided for forcefully wrap it up, I felt my skills have drastically improved and the base of the painting did not meet my standards.

+Watch the timelapse of the painting being created:
+{{< reel url="https://www.instagram.com/p/C3hi4DjAYqg/" account="Benjamin J. Young (@artistbenyoung)" >}}